 Calgary Central Public Library

 Calgary Central Public Library is one of the best things to do in Calgary as it is the coolest buildings in the city.
+Worth visiting, both for the outside and the indoor architecture.

 The library has a cafe, performing hall, children’s library, teen space, audio and video recording studios, public computers and Chromebook rentals, and public art.
 Its unique architecture inside and out are a photographer’s dream.